Legionella: Heat

-Water temperature can be monitored in real-time with electronic devices.
+Water temperature can be monitored in real time with electronic devices.

 Controlling Legionella in potable water systems

-Potable water refers to hot or cold water that is intended for drinking.
+Potable water is water that is intended for drinking.
 The CDC recommends that hot water is kept between 60 °C and 49 °C and that cold water is stored below 20 °C. It is also recommended to flush infrequently used fixtures regularly.

 In building water systems

 Chlorine

 A very effective chemical treatment is chlorine.
 For systems with marginal issues, chlorine provides effective results at >0.5 ppm residual in the hot water system.
-For systems with significant Legionella problems, temporary shock chlorination—where levels are raised to higher than 2 ppm for a period of 24 hours or more and then returned to 0.5 ppm—may be effective.
+For systems with significant Legionella problems, temporary shock chlorinationwhere levels are raised to higher than 2 ppm for a period of 24 hours or more and then returned to 0.5 ppmmay be effective.
 Hyperchlorination can also be used where the water system is taken out of service and the chlorine residual is raised to 50 ppm or higher at all distal points for 24 hours or more.
 The system is then flushed and returned to 0.5 ppm chlorine prior to being placed back into service.
 These high levels of chlorine penetrate biofilm, killing both the Legionella bacteria and the host organisms.
 Annual hyperchlorination can be an effective part of a comprehensive Legionella preventive action plan.

-Copper-silver ionization
+Copper–silver ionization

-Copper-silver ionization is recognized by the U.S. Environmental Protection Agency and WHO for Legionella control and prevention.
+Copper–silver ionization is recognized by the U.S. Environmental Protection Agency and WHO for Legionella control and prevention.
 It is a popular method used in building water systems to control Legionella bacteria, mainly because it is affordable and does not require much maintenance.
 In this method, the copper ions weaken the bacteria's cell wall, allowing silver ions to then disrupt the bacteria's DNA and proteins, preventing further proliferation.
 Copper and silver ion concentrations must be maintained at optimal levels, taking into account both water flow and overall water usage, to control Legionella.

-Copper-silver ionization is an effective process to control Legionella in potable water distribution systems found in health facilities, hotels, nursing homes, and most large buildings.
+Copper–silver ionization is an effective process to control Legionella in potable water distribution systems found in health facilities, hotels, nursing homes, and most large buildings.
 However, it is not intended for cooling towers because of pH levels greater than 8.6, that cause ionic copper to precipitate.
 Furthermore, tolyltriazole, a common additive in cooling water treatment, could bind the copper making it ineffective.
 Ionization became the first such hospital disinfection process to have fulfilled a proposed four-step modality evaluation; by then, it had been adopted by over 100 hospitals.
-Copper-silver ionization works slower than other disinfectants and is affected by the water's chemical makeup.
+Copper–silver ionization works slower than other disinfectants and is affected by the water's chemical makeup.